Several years ago now, I was enjoying (and surviving) another year of the annual Consumer Electronics Show in Las Vegas. It's a massive event.

 Prices may vary for special finishes / bases

 Northcoast Audio is proud to be an authorized dealer for many of the best names in home audio speakers today, Including Danish made loudspeakers from Dali and Dynaudio, The famous KEF speakers from the UK, Velodyne Subwoofers, The world renown American Made Magnepan Magneplanar speakers as well as local favorites Polk Audio and Boston Acoustics.

 Northcoast Audio proud to represent Magnepan as an Authorized Magnepan dealer.
 Eureka, CA

-Located at 5th & C streets in Eureka, CA - Northcoast Audio invites you to come audition the best speakers in Humboldt County including the new Magnepan 1.7 and Magnepan MG 3.7 magneplanar loudspeakers
+Located at 5th & C streets in Eureka, CA - Northcoast Audio invites you to come audition the best speakers in Humboldt County including the Magnepan LRS, the Magnepan 1.7i , the 0.7, Magnepan 3.7i magneplanar loudspeakers

 Northcoast Audio serves clients in Northern California and Southern Oregon.